aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

   ]
 image:
   path: /assets/media/ai-security/rag-security-architecture.png
-description: "Mapping the RAG attack surface end to end — from document ingestion to vector storage to generation.
-Three reproducible attacks against a local ChromaDB + LM Studio stack (knowledge poisoning, indirect prompt injection, cross-tenant leakage), plus the four-layer defense architecture that actually works."
+description: "Mapping the RAG attack surface end to end: from document ingestion to vector storage to generation.
+Three reproducible attacks against a local ChromaDB + LM Studio stack (knowledge poisoning, indirect prompt injection, cross-tenant leakage), plus the five-layer defense architecture that actually works."
 ---

 Every enterprise deploying AI uses Retrieval-Augmented Generation.
 Few secure it properly.
-This article maps the RAG attack surface end to end — from document ingestion to vector storage to generation — demonstrates three reproducible attacks against a local RAG stack, and walks through the layered defenses that actually work.
+This article maps the RAG attack surface end to end, from document ingestion to vector storage to generation, demonstrates three reproducible attacks against a local RAG stack, and walks through the layered defenses that actually work.

+---

+This is the seventh article in a series on AI security.
+Previous installments covered the [LLM attack surface]({% post_url 2026-02-20-llm-attack-surface %}), the [OWASP Agentic Top 10 in practice]({% post_url 2026-02-24-owasp-agentic-top-10-in-practice %}), [MCP tool poisoning]({% post_url 2026-02-26-mcp-tool-poisoning %}), the [DockerDash kill chain]({% post_url 2026-03-03-docker-dash-mcp-attack %}), and [red teaming agentic AI with PyRIT and Promptfoo]({% post_url 2026-03-05-attack-patterns-red-teaming %}).
+Where those articles focused on agent-level attacks, this one goes deeper into the data layer: the RAG pipeline that feeds most production agents their context.

 ---